clearhaus/3DSv2-api-documentation/source/decoupled_authentication.rst

 Decoupled authentication flow example
 **************************************

-The following examples show an AReq and ARes messages for a decoupled authentication flow.
+The following examples show AReq and ARes messages for a decoupled authentication flow.

 .. code-block:: json
    :linenos: